awsdocs/amazon-rds-user-guide/doc_source/Concepts.DBInstanceClass.md

 The following are the Standard DB instance classes available:
 + **db\.m6g** – Newest\-generation general\-purpose instance classes powered by AWS Graviton2 processors\.
 These deliver balanced compute, memory, and networking for a broad range a general purpose workloads\.

+  You can modify a DB instance to use one of the DB instance classes powered by AWS Graviton2 processors by completing the same steps as any other DB instance modification\.
 + **db\.m5** – Latest\-generation general\-purpose instance classes that provide a balance of compute, memory, and network resources, and are a good choice for many applications\.
 The db\.m5 instance classes provide more computing capacity than the previous db\.m4 instance classes\.
 They are powered by the AWS Nitro System, a combination of dedicated hardware and lightweight hypervisor\.
 + **db\.m4** – Current\-generation general\-purpose instance classes that provide more computing capacity than the previous db\.m3 instance classes\.
 + **db\.m3** – Previous\-generation general\-purpose instance classes that provide more computing capacity than the previous db\.m1 instance classes\.